App Screenshots

 - How is Crescendo different from other piano apps?

-- Crescendo shows you real sheet music notation — the same format used in songbooks, music schools, and professional scores.
+- Crescendo shows you real sheet music notation, the same format used in songbooks, music schools, and professional scores.
 The skills you build here transfer directly to real-world sheet music.
-You can also import your own files (MusicXML, MIDI, LilyPond) instead of being limited to a fixed library.
+You can also import your own files (MusicXML, MIDI, LilyPond).
+Practice whatever music you choose.

 - Do I need a MIDI keyboard?